 Note that in Windows 10 – BranchCache will Auto-shrink the cache for you as the disk gets full, so you can be much more aggressive with your BranchCache Cache size there.

 So there you go!
 All the BranchCache client settings that you will ever need in a convenient CI that you can start using straight away.
-Version 220.127.116.11 so please report any bugs, feature requests etc to email@example.com
+This Version is 220.127.116.11 and is pretty much a rewrite – so please report any bugs, feature requests etc to email@example.com

 Of course, you will test this first right?
 Standard 2Pint Disclaimer applies here, i.e if it breaks stuff we are in no way to blame at all.
 If however it is amazing and changed your life forever we take full credits.
 Cowabunga.